 NOTICE: The refrigerant pressures provided are for preliminary charge check ONLY.
 These pressure values are typical, but may vary due to application.
-Evaporator load will cause pressures to deviate.
+Evaporator load (indoor coil in cooling mode/outdoor coil in heating mode) will cause pressures to deviate.
+The values listed are for the correct matched indoor coil ONLY!